GfellerLab/MixMHCpred/README.md

 - The script requires either `-a/--alleles` or `-s/--Sequence` to be specified.
 - If `-s/--Sequence` is used, `-a/--alleles` should not be included, and vice versa.
 - Ensure there are no spaces in the path to the MixMHCpred directory, as they are not supported.
+-  if you added MixMHCpred to your path, you can run the tool `MixMHCpred` instead of `./MixMHCpred`.
+- **Only for Windows**: the  option `-s/--Sequence` for predicting a new MHC-I sequence will not work.

 ## Examples

-Predicting peptide binding to specific MHC alleles and plotting motifs:
+Predicting peptide binding to specific MHC alleles:
 ```
 ./MixMHCpred -i input/test.txt -o output/test_out.txt -a A0101,A0301
 ```
+Predicting peptide binding to specific MHC alleles and plotting motifs:
 ```
 ./MixMHCpred -i input/test.txt -o output/test_out -a A0101,A0301 -m 1
 ```

-Aligning sequences from a FASTA file, plotting motifs and predicting peptide binding:
+Aligning sequences from a FASTA file:
 ```
 ./MixMHCpred -s input/To_align_sequences.fasta -o output/sequences_predictions
 ```
+Aligning sequences from a FASTA file, plotting motifs:
 ```
 ./MixMHCpred -s input/To_align_sequences.fasta -o output/sequences_predictions -m 1
 ```
+Aligning sequences from a FASTA file, plotting motifs and predicting peptide binding:
 ```
 ./MixMHCpred -s input/To_align_sequences.fasta -o output/sequences_predictions -m 1 -i input/test.txt -p 1
 ```